Odalith/Odalith/README.md

-I do C++, C#, and currently Dart.
+I do C++, C#, and currently Odin.
 Mostly because no one has stopped me yet.

 Hobbies include (among others): consuming oxygen, drinking milk, judging what cannot be judged, bird watching, nonsensical monologues, and baking.